 Want to improve experiences through research & design?

 40 Taranaki Street,

 Who Can Apply

 This conversion programme is intended for people with non-design degrees and/or industry professionals wishing to enter the UX field.
-If you have a Bachelor’s degree with B average (and above) and have a desire to enter the IX or UX design fields, this is the path to your new career.
+If you have a Bachelor’s degree with B average (and above) and have a desire to enter the UX design field, this is the path to your new career.
+In addition, applicants will be asked to submit a statement of intent and participate in an interview.
 Recent graduates as well as experienced candidates who want to broaden their career opportunities are welcome.

 Course Code: CCDN412 | Lecturers: David Hakaraia